solital/documentation/mkdocs/docs/auth.md

 ## Standard login structure

-To create a predefined login structure, use `php vinci auth`
+To create a predefined login structure, use `php vinci auth:skeleton --login`

 This command will create a `LoginController` class, templates for authentication, dashboard and predefined routes.
 Plus a standard user in the database.
-To learn more visit [this link](https://solital.github.io/docs-v1/auth).

-If you want to remove this structure, use `php vinci remove-auth`.
+If you want to remove this structure, use `php vinci auth:skeleton --login --remove`.

 ## Authentication using Sodium encryption